walterxie/beast2stats/README.md

 # prepare the CBAN XMLs from different dates to adjust the stats
 ./adjustStats.sh

-# calculate stats and create fig
+# other packages: check out code, calculate stats and create fig
 Rscript packagesStats.R

 ```